softworkz/emby-wiki/Library-Structure.md

 Custom folders can be created containing shortcut files to media already existing in the library.
 For example, you may have an "All Movies" folder, as well as a "Kids Movies" folder.
 By placing a shortcut file within kids movies, it is possible add links to movies already in the library.

-In order to be detected as a boxset, the folder must have [boxset] within the name, or a collection.xml metadata file within it.

 **The path being pointed to from the shortcut must also exist in the library, using exactly the same path**.
 It is simply a link to a pre-existing library item.

 **Shortcut example**: